coder/coder/docs/templates/change-management.md

 # Template Change Management

-We recommend source controlling your templates as you would other code.
-[Install Coder](../install/) in CI/CD pipelines to push new template versions.
+We recommend source-controlling your templates as you would other code.
+You can [install Coder](../install/) in CI/CD pipelines to push new template versions.

 ```console
 # Install the Coder CLI